Ryan Thomas is a university student who enjoys cooking recipes from a wide variety of culinary traditions.

 - 1/2 cup + 2 tablespoons sugar

 - 1/4 cup blackberries, optional

 - The pie crust can be made a substantial period of time beforehand if desired.
 Combine together the flour, salt, butter, and 2 tablespoons of sugar in a food mill or blender, and combine until it forms loose crumbs.
 Then add in the ice water and white wine, and mix further until it is a smooth mixture but doesn't form a ball.

 - Retire this from the food maker and refrigerate it for 1 hour, covered with plastic wrap.
-After one hour, either roll it out with a rolling pin, or place it directly into the 10 inch pie dish and mold it to fit.
+After one hour, either roll it out with a rolling pin or place it directly into the 10-inch pie dish and mold it to fit.
 After it is in the pie dish, refrigerate it for 20 minutes.
 Pierce the crust with a fork to allow air bubbles to escape while cooking.
-Then place it into the oven, preheated at 375°F, for 20 minutes, with the pie dish covered with tightly applied foil, so that it does not burn.
-Keep the tin foil on for the entire period After it is removed from the oven allow it to cool.
-At this stage it will be ready for use or can be refrigerated for future utility.
+Then place it into the oven, preheated at 375° F for 20 minutes, with the pie dish covered with tightly applied foil so that it does not burn.
+Keep the tin foil on for the entire period.
+After it is removed from the oven, allow it to cool.
+At this stage, it will be ready for use or can be refrigerated for future utility.

-- Remove the skin from the peaches, either by placing them briefly into boiling hot water and then into cold water and removing the skins, or by peeling them manually.
+- Remove the skin from the peaches, either by placing them briefly into boiling hot water and then into cold water and removing the skins or by peeling them manually.
 Cut them into slices and place them into a pie dish in layers, placing cinnamon and nutmeg over each layer.

-- Combine together the vanilla extract, cream, egg yolks, 1/2 cup sugar, Grand Marnier, and shredded coconut in a medium sized bowl, then pour that over and in the peaches.
-Be careful to not have it too high, as it can leak over the edge of the 10 inch pie dish.
+- Combine together the vanilla extract, cream, egg yolks, 1/2 cup sugar, Grand Marnier, and shredded coconut in a medium-sized bowl, then pour that over and in the peaches.
+Be careful not to have it too high, as it can leak over the edge of the 10-inch pie dish.